Owen Miller Player Props: Brewers vs. Guardians

 Owen Miller At The Plate

-- Miller has picked up an RBI in 27.6% of his games this year, with two or more RBI in 5.2% of his games.
+- In 27.6% of his games this year, Miller has picked up at least one RBI.
+In three of those games (5.2%) he recorded two or more RBI.

-- In 18 of 58 games this year, he has scored, and four of those games included multiple runs.
+- In 18 of 58 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.